 The HuB programme process:

-If you have a possum problem in town (perhaps a particular tree or route favoured by the possums in your backyard) and would like some assistance, please contact HBRC's contractor Jake Bowcock on 021 280 2988.
+If you have a possum problem in town and would like some assistance, please contact HBRC's contractor Jake Bowcock by email on email@example.com

 Farmers work with possum control areas – PCAs – they have established so they can work together and with HBRC more efficiently and cost-effectively to keep possum numbers low on their farms.
 PCA programmes are operating throughout Hawke’s Bay.